-- b.
+- a.
+All students must have one placement in a K-3 classroom where they can gain experience with beginning reading instruction - b.
 Whenever possible, students will have one placement where 26% of the students or more are English Language Learners - c.
 All students must have one placement where students have social/cultural backgrounds different from that of the candidate - d.
 Whenever possible, students will have one placement in a hard-to-staff classroom and/or and under-performing school - e.
 Whenever possible student teachers will be placed in schools where technology is being used to enhance learning.